Tech Corner May 2, 2024

 Website 5 Step Model Training

 To fully solve the problem of unstructured data processing for financial services firms, platforms have to move beyond template-based and OCR-only solutions.
-AI and machine learning allows us to build automated workflows that can understand the content within a document, even if the format varies.
+AI and machine learning allow us to build automated workflows that can understand the content within a document, even if the format varies.
 Machine learning is based on statistical models that are trained to recognize patterns and identify relationships from data, allowing them to make predictions or decisions without explicit programming.
 These models serve as the backbone of machine learning-based applications like Alkymi, enabling systems to automate tasks, make decisions and extract meaningful information from complex datasets.

 In financial services, this challenge is compounded by a lack of standardization.
 The documents frequently processed by our customers, like Capital Notices or Brokerage Account Statements, may have thousands and thousands of varying formats.
 These formats may vary in layout, structure, and style,with different arrangements of text, tables, or other elements.
 Each fund or broker may have their own format—their name may appear in the document header in one instance, but in the introductory paragraph in another.
 The same sender might even present their data differently every time they send a document.